gaussic/tf-idf-keyword/README.md

-# tf-idf-generator
+# tf-idf-keyword
-Generate IDF for customized corpus and calculate TF for each document
+Generate IDF for customized corpus and calculate TF for each document.